Trees - on land owned by Test Valley Borough Council

 *National Urban Forestry Unit publication, Trees Matter (2005)

-Here are a range of Tree Guidance that may be useful with regard to tree and woodland management in the documents section of this page.
+You can find a range of Tree Guidance that may be useful with regard to tree and woodland management in the documents section of this page.

 The Guidance covers how the Council Manage their tree population through to reporting issues with Council owned trees, tree planting selection, tree works as well as buying a small woodland.

-If you have an enquiry relating to trees then please use one of the telephone numbers below.
+If you have an enquiry relating to trees then please use this online form or one of the telephone numbers below.

 If you have any concerns regarding trees managed by Test Valley Borough Council - often land in public open spaces and parks - please contact Customer Services who will firstly confirm whether the land is indeed managed by the council.
 01264 368000.